Shattee/QuizAdmin/README.md

 # Dirver Quiz
-AgileProject2
-Student Name:Huanyu Zhou, Hao Li
+This is a project for Agile Web Development Class Student Name:Huanyu Zhou, Hao Li
-Student Number:22829755,

 1. only allowed email can register as an admin role, default email for registerion: cat@test.com
 2. After log in as an admin, the admin page is able to change questions and add users.
 3. To take the quiz, you have to be an admin, or the admin add a student account in advance at the admin page.

 required modules
 alembic==1.4.2
 click==7.1.2
 Flask==1.1.2